 Yes, it felt like Star Wars.
-The sequels have humour in common with the originals, after skipping a generation with the prequels.
-Levity is actually good in a movie like this.
+Like the OT, the sequels are funny (levity is actually good in a movie like this.)

 The only thing I hated was Luke’s treatment.
-I understand from a franchise perspective why his story had to end, but did they have to make him so repulsive?
-As I wrote before, the only way they could have made him more disgusting would have been to have him hit on Rey.
+I understand from a franchise perspective he had to go, but did they have to make him so repulsive?
+The only way they could have made him more disgusting would have been to have him hit on Rey.

-At least I’m consoled that Luke got a badass final send-off scene: “See you around, kid.”
-I mean, I still don’t like Rian’s choice overall, but a month after the release I can sympathize with people bewildered by sections of the backlash.
+Still, I get the people bewildered by the backlash.
 Frankly, certain fans needed to get their heads out of their half-cocked theories.

-Take Rey’s parentage.
-Sure, before Awakens, I thought Padmé-lookalike Rey could be Han and Leia’s kid (sadly for them, it was Kylo), and that Kylo was a Vader-obsessed loser (lol true) wanting to continue the bloodline with Rey (also true).
+Before TFA, I thought Padmé-lookalike Rey was Han and Leia’s kid (sadly for them, it was Kylo), and that Kylo was a Vader-obsessed loser (lol true) wanting to continue the bloodline with Rey (also true).

-But if trailers hinted at Rey’s Skywalker identity, it was only to protect the Ben Solo reveal.
-Half an hour in, a wide-eyed, guileless Rey turns to Finn and says: “Luke Skywalker.
+But trailers that hinted at Rey’s Skywalker identity were protecting the Ben Solo reveal.
+Just half an hour in, a guileless Rey turns to Finn and says: “Luke Skywalker!
 I thought he was a myth.”
-Neither Han nor Leia knew her, plus there was that intriguing romantic tension with Kylo.
+Neither Han nor Leia knew her, plus she had romantic tension with Kylo.

 I watched Flashback Rey and thought: “That kid’s old enough to remember who her parents are.”
 When Rey told BB-8 her parents would be back, “one day”, you can tell from Daisy’s delivery that Rey was in denial.
 As Maz said: she already knew the truth.

-‘Cousins fighting’ never struck me as having the pathos of duelling father and son, but these theories got really entrenched.
-People were so certain, so presumptuous, and ‘Reylo’ shippers got attacked (“Yuck – they’re related!”).
+‘Cousins fighting’ never struck me as having the pathos of duelling father and son, but those theories got entrenched.

-At the moment there are only two theories I’m prepared to stick my neck out for – the good guys will win, and there’ll be another incarnation of the Death Star, and fans will be vocally unimpressed.
+There are only three theories I’m prepared to stick my neck out for – the good guys will win, there’ll be another incarnation of the Death Star, and fans will be vocally unimpressed.